SilverlineIRC/SilverlineClient/README.md

 # SilverlineClient

 Desktop client for Irccloud using the Irccloud API.
+Written in **Java**, UIs created with **java swing**.
 Should work on windows, mac, linux. **We have stopped developing this project**.
 Current state of the project is that you can login to irccloud and chat in your current channels.
 You can also join a channel or part from current channel using the standard /join etc. commands.

 ## Development